-The following summary describes the material terms of the Certificates.
-The summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Basic Agreement, which was included as an exhibit to the Company's Current Report on Form 8-K filed on October 9, 2012 with the Commission, and to all of the provisions of the Certificates, the Trust Supplements, the Deposit Agreements, the Escrow Agreements, the Intercreditor Agreement and the trust supplements applicable to the Successor Trusts, each of which will be filed as an exhibit to a Current Report on Form 8-K to be filed by United with the Commission.
-Except as otherwise indicated, the following summary relates to each of the Trusts and the Certificates issued by each Trust.
-The references to Sections in parentheses in the following summary are to the relevant Sections of the Basic Agreement unless otherwise indicated.
+The following summary describes the material terms of the Class B Certificates.
+The summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Basic Agreement, which was included as an exhibit to the Company's Current Report on Form 8-K filed on October 9, 2012 with the Commission, and to all of the provisions of the Certificates, the Trust Supplements and the Intercreditor Agreement, each of which was filed as an exhibit to a Current Report on Form 8-K filed by United with the Commission on September 29, 2016, or, if executed in connection with this Offering, will be so filed as an exhibit to a Current Report on Form 8-K.